What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 How to Setsubun Bean-throwing Ceremony

 The first step in the bean-throwing process is to prepare the "fuku-mame" (= roasted soybeans) at least one day before the bean-throwing ceremony.
 The main purpose of roasting beans is to prevent them from sprouting.
-According to an old tradition, it is considered unlucky for sprouts to appear from soybeans that have been forgotten to be picked up.
+According to an old tradition, it is considered unlucky for a soybean to sprout from a soybean that has been forgotten to be picked up.

 The prepared beans should be displayed on the altar and offered to the gods until the day of the bean-throwing ceremony.
 In addition, holly sardines (Hiiragi-iwashi), which are roasted sardine heads stuck in a holly branch, are displayed at the entrance door.
 This is because it is believed that demons are hurt by the thorns of holly and dislike the smell of sardines.